5gon12eder/msc-graphstudy/README.md

  - `integrity` &mdash; checks integrity of the database and can try to fix them
  - `model` &mdash; allows access to internals useful for preparing documents

+**Warning:** The `integrity` module is not very well tested and might have fatal bugs.
+Be sure to have a backup of your (already corrupted) data before you screw it completely.

 ### Invocation

 As everything in this project, the driver modules all support a `--help` option which will cause them to print a short